FAQs ABOUT HOMESCHOOLING IN RHODE ISLAND

 - I STILL HAVE QUESTIONS ABOUT HOMESCHOOLING.
 WHOM SHOULD I CONTACT?

-You can contact your ENRICHri at firstname.lastname@example.org if you still have questions.
 Should you choose to join our homeschool group you can then post your questions on our active Facebook page.
-Our wonderful community will be sure to welcome you and help answer any questions you might have.*The above document and information does not constitute legal advice.
-ENRICHri recommends that homeschoolers seek legal advice as they see fit and necessary.
+Our wonderful community will be sure to welcome you and help answer any general questions you might have about homeschooling.